etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 17. SSO (Single Sign On): One login managed by AWS to log in to various business SAML 2.0-compatible applications (office 365 etc)

+# WhitePapers and Architecture - AWS Certified Solution Architect Associate

+## Well Architected Framework Overview + Well Architected Tool

+**Well Architected Framework - General Guiding Principles**

+1. Stop guessing your capacity needs
+-> use auto scaling and scale on actual demand on your system is going to be
+2. Test your systems at production scale
+-> since in the cloud, we can add/remove resources easily
+-> make sure your system is ready when you actually publish to your customers
+3. Automate to make architectural experimentation easier
+-> infrastructure as code: easily create architecture on different account / region
+4. Allow for evolutionary architecture
+-> need to design based on changing requirements
+5. Drive architectures using data
+-> look at the actual usage/pattern/queries, then decide which services to be used in the architecture
+6. Improve through game days
+-> e.g. simulate applications for flash sale days and this will stress your system

+**AWS Cloud Best Practices - Design Principles**

+1. Scalability: vertical & horizontal
+2. Disposable Resources: servers should be disposable & easily configured
+-> back up data / architecture, should be able to recreate/reconfigure architecture easily
+3. Automation: serverless, Infrastructure as a Service, Auto Scaling, ...
+4. Loose Coupling:
+-> *Monolith* are applications that do more and more over time, become bigger: hard to maintain/scale
+-> intead we should break it down into smaller, loosely coupled components
+-> a change or a failuer in one component should not cascade to other components
+5. think in terms of Service, not Servers:
+-> don't use just EC2: EC2 would be used to translate from on-premises to the cloud.
+-> think in terms of services: use managed services, databases, serverless, etc.

+**5 Pillars for Well Architected Framework**:
+1. Operational Excellence
+2. Security
+3. Reliability
+4. Performance Efficiency
+5. Cost Optimization

+They are not something to balace/trade-off, they are in synergy.

+**Well Architected Tool**

+Free tool to **review your architectures** against 5 pillars Well-Architected Framework and **adopt architectural best practices**

+How does it work ?
+-> select your workload and answer questions
+-> review your answers against the 5 pillars
+-> obtain advice: get videos and documentations, generate reports, see the results in a dashboard

+## 1st pillar: Operational Excellence